 Let's start with the RPAS License.
 There is some confusion that you need pass the Private Pilot's License (PPL) exam to obtain an RPAS license.
 Well, that is not true.
 It's not a requirement of CASA to do this.
 Currently there are a couple of organisations that you can go to and sit an RPAS dedicated course.
-We will also be offering this course very soon.
+WE ARE NOW OFFERING THIS COURSE - CLICK HERE.
 It means you sit down for a week, and be trained on everything RPAS related.
 You will also need to obtain a Radio Operators Certificate of Proficiency.
 This is an easy get and is normally a 1 day thing to make sure you can adequately operate a 2-way radio.
 Once you have completed the above you can apply to CASA for an RPAS Licence.
 There are a few other minor hoops to jump through, but that's about the strength of.

 OR... you can go to an aviation school and study the PPL.
 Heck, you can self study the PPL if you want, but 97% of it is not relevant to flying a UAV, let alone a Multi.
 In fact, you probably won't even learn a single thing about UAVs because the PPL is designed with full scale aircraft in mind.
 It's a complete waste of time for this industry.
 SO....

 YOU DON'T NEED TO DO PPL.
 This is only required if you DON'T want to go to an PRAS Training centre and get an RPAS license.